manticoresoftware/manticoresearch-net/docs/SearchApi.md

 The method expects an object with the following mandatory properties:

-* the name of the index to search
+* the name of the index to search | string

-* the match query object

 For details, see the documentation on [**SearchRequest**](SearchRequest.md)

 The method returns an object with the following properties: